EXPECTATION IS EVERYTHING: How Changing Your Mindset Can End Self-Sabotage

 And that led me to understand why I felt resentful of my friend: I was resentful of the fact that he expected to feel GOOD as a matter of course, when I expected to feel BAD as a matter of course.

-But now that I've read that book, and made the connection about the underlying belief I have, I can change it.
+But now that I've read this book and made the connection about the underlying belief I have, I can change it.

 Beliefs are not set in stone; we get to choose them.
 And they're easier to choose when we're aware of them.